pinballseeker/pypitv/README.md

 **pypitv** is a python script to parse iptv m3u playlists and play live streams on a Raspberry Pi using [omxplayer](https://www.raspberrypi.org/documentation/raspbian/applications/omxplayer.md). **pypitv** can be run from any terminal, but send the live stream to the HDMI output.
 The original goal was to play iptv streams on a 'headless' Raspberry Pi with a connected HDMI monitor straight from an SSH terminal.

+Additionally, **pypitv** can read a customized channel list from a file and allow the same playing functionality for those channels.
+See **customization** below for more details.

 Dependencies
 --------------------------------------------------------------------------